 - Deep-Sea Kraken

 10. Curse of the Cabal

 CMC (Converted Mana Cost): 10

 Suspend Cost: 4

-Like many suspend units, you can play Cabal without its delay effect—but you would need ten mana, a value black swamps are unlikely to amass.
-Instead, you can suspend it for four mana, helpfully placing just two time counters on it!
+Like many suspend units, you can play Cabal without its delay effect—but this requires ten mana, an insane amount black themes are unlikely to amass.
+Instead, you can suspend it for four mana, placing just two time counters on it!

 When Cabal activates, a target player has to sacrifice half their permanents (rounded down).
-Since this tallies everything from lands to creatures to planeswalker, it's a brutal removal that also circumvents defenses like protection and indestructible.
-Note that your opponent can delay Cabal by sacrificing a permanent at their upkeep, placing another time counter on it, but this also forces them to lose; whether they do or don't restrain it, they'll be losing several precious soldiers.
+Since this tallies everything from lands to creatures to planeswalkers, it's a brutal removal that also circumvents defenses like protection and indestructible.
+Your opponent can delay Cabal by sacrificing a permanent at any upkeep, placing another time counter on it, but they lose either way; whether they do or don't restrain it, they'll be forfeiting several precious soldiers.